cloudmesh/cloudmesh1/doc/source/developer.rst

 .. note::

-   If you are not a member you still can check out the code from github and further develop it whil communicating the changes to us.
+   If you are not a member you still can check out the code from github and further develop it and communicating the changes to us.
 Please contact Gregor von Laszewski at laszewski@gmial.com.